Policy

 a.
 If a match

-exists, claims services staff shall review all claims data for bodily injuries
+exists, claims services staff will review all claims data for bodily injuries

 for the last five years.